prisma/prisma1/docs/03-Guides/02-Auth/03-Authentication-with-Facebook-for-React-&-Apollo.md

 Notice however that these tokens are _temporary_, meaning they'll eventually expire and can't be used for authentication any more.
 This means that ideally you should not only check whether you currently have a token available in `localStorage`, but actually validate it _against the API_ to confirm that it's either valid or expired.

+> The default validity duration of a token is 30 days.
+However, when issuing a token in the `facebookAuthentication` resolver, you can explicitly pass in the validity duration you'd like to have for your application.
+Read more about this in the [docs](!alias-eip7ahqu5o#node-tokens)

-For exactly this purpose, the `facebook` module provides a dedicated query that you can send to the API, with an authentication token attached to the request, and the server will return the `id` of a logged-in user or `null` if the token is not valid.
+For exactly this purpose, the `ƒacebook` template provides a dedicated query that you can send to the API, with an authentication token attached to the request, and the server will return the `id` of a logged-in user or `null` if the token is not valid.

 Here's what the query looks like: